opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Creating Multiple Renderings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With **Multiple Rendering:** it's possible to render automatically, from a single scene, several output files based on the Xsheet columns content, and according to the FX schematic.
-Options are None, FX Schematic Flows and FX Schematic Terminal Nodes.
+With **Multiple Rendering:** it's possible to render automatically, from a single scene, several output files based on the Xsheet columns content and according to the FX Schematic.
+Options are **None**, **FX Schematic Flows** and **FX Schematic Terminal Nodes**.

-FX Schematic Flows creates as many outputs as the flows connecting the column nodes to the Xsheet one; any FX node with multiple input ports met along the flow, such as the Matte FX, are ignored.
+**FX Schematic Flows** creates as many outputs as the flows connecting the column nodes to the Xsheet node.
+Any effect nodes with multiple input ports met along the flow (such as Matte effects), are ignored.

-FX Schematic Terminal Nodes creates as many outputs as the number of nodes that in the FX Schematic are linked to the Xsheet node; all the columns and FX linked to each of these nodes will be taken into account for the rendering.
+**FX Schematic Terminal Nodes** creates as many outputs as the number of nodes linked to the Xsheet node; all the columns and effects linked to each of these nodes will be taken into account for the rendering.

 The names of the different output files are automatically generated in order to avoid any name conflict between file names.
-In particular they are built by appending to the output file name the name of the column, then the column ID as can be read in the FX Schematic nodes tooltips, then the FX node name, then the node ID (as can be read in the FX Schematic nodes tooltips) if the FX node was renamed.
-For example ``scene01_B(Col3)_My Blur(Blur1)..tif``  is one of the output files of the scene ``scene01`` , related to the flow going from the column B (whose ID is Col3) to the FX node My Blur (whose ID is Blur1).
+In particular they are built by appending to the *output file name*: the **column name**, then the **column ID** (as can be read in the node tooltip), then the **effect name**, then the **effect ID** (as can be read in the node tooltip) in case the effect node was renamed.
+For example ``scene01_B(Col3)_My Blur(Blur1)..tif``  is one of the output files of the scene ``scene01`` , related to the flow going from column B (whose ID is Col3) to the effect node My Blur (whose ID is Blur1).

-.. note:: No output is displayed after the rendering, regardless of the Open Flipbook After Rendering option in the Preferences dialog.
+.. note:: No output is displayed after the rendering, regardless of the **Open Flipbook after Rendering** option state in the Preferences dialog.

-.. note:: If you need more control on the way scene elements are rendered, you may consider using Sub-Xsheets and the Over FX (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  and  :ref:`Over <over>`  ).
-For example if you want a single output for a set of columns, you may collapse them in a Sub-Xsheet in case of Flows multiple rendering, or connect them to several Over nodes in case of Terminal Nodes multiple rendering.
+.. note:: If you need more control on the way scene elements are rendered, you may consider using Sub-Xsheets and the **Over FX** (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  and  :ref:`Over <over>`  ).
+For example if you want a single output for a set of columns, you may collapse them in a Sub-Xsheet in case of **FX Schematic Flows** type multiple rendering, or connect them to several Over nodes in case of **FX Schematic Terminal Nodes** multiple rendering.

 .. _rendering_animations_with_alpha_channel_information:

 Rendering Animations with Alpha Channel Information
 '''''''''''''''''''''''''''''''''''''''''''''''''''
-It is possible to render a scene with a transparent background color in order to export it to editing systems supporting the alpha channel information.
+It's possible to render a scene with a transparent background color in order to export it to editing systems supporting alpha channel information.

-In this case no image has to be used as background, and the output file format has to support the alpha channel information, e.g. TIF at 32 or 64 bits, TGA at 32 bits, or MOV with codecs supporting alpha.
+In this case no image has to be used as background, and the output file format has to support alpha channel information, e.g. TIF at 32 or 64 bits per pixel, TGA at 32 bits per pixel, or MOV with codecs supporting alpha (i.e. Animation).

 .. tip:: **To render animation with alpha channel information:**

-    1. Choose Xsheet > Scene Settings.
+    1. Choose Xsheet > **Scene Settings...**.

-    2. Set the alpha channel of the Camera BG Color to transparent.
+    2. Set the alpha channel of the **Camera BG Color** to 0 (i.e. transparent).

     3. Choose an output file format supporting alpha channel information.